aldenfachetti/aldenfachetti/README.md

 ### 🔭 🚀 I'm currently working...

-Software Engineer Manager at Credihome by Loft.<br>
+Software Engineer Manager at Loft.<br>
 Keen on challenges, for ways to improve and solve problems.

 ### 🌱 🧙 I'm currently focused on ...